sendgrid/docs/source/API_Reference/Customer_Subuser_API/subusers.md

 ---
 layout: page
 weight: 650
-title: Subusers
+title: Subuser Management
 navigation:
    show: true
 ---

-These are actions that directly affect your subuser.
-We provide access via XML and JSON.
+These commands allow the creation, management, and deletion of subusers.

 {% warning %}
-In both creating and searching for a subuser account, you are using the USERNAME parameter, while in all other cases you are using the USER parameter.
-When you are creating a subuser, there is no existing USER parameter to reference, so you are creating one.
-When you are searching for a subuser, you are authenticating to our servers with a valid username.
+In both creating and searching for a subuser, use the <code>username</code> parameter.
+In other commands, use the <code>user</code> parameter.
+When creating a subuser, there is no existing <code>user</code> parameter to reference, and one is being created.
 {% endwarning %}

-(% info %)
+{% info %}
 For recommended steps when creating Subusers using the API, check out [this Sendgrid Knowledgebase article.](https://support.sendgrid.com/hc/en-us/articles/201750787)
-(% endinfo %)
+{% endinfo %}

 {% anchor h2 %}
 Create a Subuser
 {% endanchor %}

 {% parameters create %}
- {% parameter 'username' 'Yes' 'No more than 64 characters' 'The subusers new username' %}
+ {% parameter username Yes 'No more than 64 characters' 'New subuser username' %}
- {% parameter 'password' 'Yes' 'Must be at least 6 characters' 'New password of subuser' %}
+ {% parameter password Yes 'At least 6 characters' 'New subuser password' %}
- {% parameter 'confirm_password' 'Yes' 'Must match password parameter, must be at least 6 characters' 'Confirm new password' %}
+ {% parameter confirm_password Yes 'Match <code>password</code> argument' 'Confirm new password' %}
- {% parameter 'email' 'Yes' 'Must be in email format, no more than 64 characters' 'Email address of new subuser' %}
+ {% parameter email Yes 'Valid email address, no more than 64 characters' 'New subuser email.
+This is an administrative contact address for SendGrid' %}
- {% parameter 'first_name' 'Yes' 'No more than 50 characters' 'First name of new subuser' %}
+ {% parameter first_name Yes 'No more than 50 characters' 'New subuser profile first name' %}
- {% parameter 'last_name' 'Yes' 'No more than 50 characters' 'Last name of new subuser' %}
+ {% parameter last_name Yes 'No more than 50 characters' 'New subuser profile last name' %}
- {% parameter 'address' 'Yes' 'No more than 100 characters' 'Address of new subuser' %}
+ {% parameter address Yes 'No more than 100 characters' 'New subuser profile street address' %}
- {% parameter 'city' 'Yes' 'No more than 100 characters' 'City of new subuser' %}
+ {% parameter city Yes 'No more than 100 characters' 'New subuser profile city' %}
- {% parameter 'state' 'Yes' 'No more than 100 characters' 'State of new subuser' %}
+ {% parameter state Yes 'No more than 100 characters' 'New subuser profile state' %}
- {% parameter 'zip' 'Yes' 'No more than 50 characters' 'Zip of new subuser.
-This field is not validated for correct value.
-It is up to developer to check for valid zip code.' %}
+ {% parameter zip Yes 'No more than 50 characters' 'New subuser profile postal code' %}
- {% parameter 'country' 'Yes' 'No more than 100 characters' 'Country of new subuser' %}
+ {% parameter country Yes 'Valid [ISO 3166-1 alpha-2](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code' 'New subuser profile country code' %}
- {% parameter 'phone' 'Yes' 'No more than 50 characters' 'Phone number of new subuser' %}
+ {% parameter phone Yes 'No more than 50 characters' 'New subuser profile phone number' %}
- {% parameter 'website' 'Yes' 'No more than 255 characters' 'Website of new subuser' %}
+ {% parameter website Yes 'No more than 255 characters' 'New subuser profile website' %}
- {% parameter 'company' 'Yes' 'No more than 255 characters' 'Company of new subuser' %}
+ {% parameter company Yes 'No more than 255 characters' 'New subuser profile company name' %}
- {% parameter 'mail_domain' 'No' 'A mail domain must already be setup with SendGrid, please contact [support@sendgrid.com](mailto:support@sendgrid.com) to have one setup' 'Mail domain of new subuser' %}
+ {% parameter mail_domain No 'Existing [whitelabel record]({{root_url}}/API_Reference/Customer_Subuser_API/whitelabel.html) on the parent user' 'New subuser whitelabel.
+Be mindful of IP assignment in relation to whitelabel record' %}
 {% endparameters %}

-{% apiexample create POST https://api.sendgrid.com/apiv2/customer.add api_user=your_sendgrid_username&api_key=your_sendgrid_password&username=example@example.com&website=example.com&password=samplepassword&confirm_password=samplepassword&first_name=fname&last_name=lname&address=555_anystreet&city=any_city&state=CA&zip=91234&email=example@example.com&country=US&phone=555-5555 %}
+{% apiexample create POST https://api.sendgrid.com/apiv2/customer.add api_user=your_sendgrid_username&api_key=your_sendgrid_password&username=subuser_username&website=domain.com&password=subuser_password&confirm_password=subuser_password&first_name=subuser_first_name&last_name=subuser_last_name&address="123 Sesame Street"&city="New York"&state=NY&zip=10128&email=subuser@domain.com&country=US&phone="(999) 555-5555" %}
   {% response json %}
 {
   "message": "success"